 Bringing Household Pets to Wisconsin

-Importing refers to animals being brought to Wisconsin for events, shows, and vacation travel, as well as animals relocating permanently to the state.
+Importing refers to animals brought to Wisconsin for events, shows, and vacation travel, as well as animals relocating permanently to the state.

 Import Requirements for Household Pets